 - The standard automobile tags, which may contain up to 7 letters, numbers 1 through 9, and spaces.

 - Motorcycle tags can contain up to 5 letters, numbers 1 through 9, and spaces.

 - Disability tags can contain up to 5 letters, numbers 1 through 9, and spaces.

 Symbols and punctuation are not allowed on personalized plates.
 The DMV also reserves the right to reject any combination of letters or numbers that may be deemed offensive.
 Personalized tag orders can take up to 8 weeks to fulfill.

 It costs $100 to request personalized license plates.
 You may do so either online, by regular mail, or in person at a DMV service location.
 Keep in mind that there is a registration fee for your car.

 Your first step in requesting a personalized tag online is to check to see if your desired plate is available.
 Gather your driver's license number, and your credit card number for the required fees.
 There is even a page where you can check the status of your personalized plate order online.

 The next step is for the DMV to approve or reject your request.
 You will be notified if your request is approved, and if your request is rejected the fee you paid will be returned to you.

 When your personalized tags are ready, the DMV will contact you either by regular mail or by e-mail, if you processed your request online.
-It can take up to eight weeks, but then you can pick up the plates at the Brentwood Square DMV service location.
+It may take up to eight weeks, but then you can pick up the plates at the Brentwood Square DMV service location.